-As a child, I always felt different.
+As an introverted child, I always felt different.
 Sometimes it even felt like I was not from this world.
 I didn’t like the same things as most of my classmates.
 I didn’t view the world in the same way that they did.

 Growing up, this feeling got stronger.
 While many people liked hanging out in big groups, I found myself more comfortable talking with just one or two friends.
 I knew this was the case, but I didn’t know how to voice it.
 Every time I tried explaining this feeling to people, my words seemed lost on them.